raaum/nkisi/README.md

 # n'kisi

-N'kisi (n-key-see) is a Microblogging platform using React and Flux with Express and EJS.
+N'kisi (in-key-see) is a microblogging platform using React and Flux.

 The name comes from an African grey parrot, named N'kisi, that is thought to exhibit advanced English talking skills and other abilities.